-We had so much fun with skaters making memories at the Glaciairium last winter, but it’s time to say, “see you next season!”
-The Glaciarium will return to operation in winter 2023.
+We had so much fun with skaters making memories at the Glaciairium this past winter, but it’s time to say, “see you next season!”
+The Glaciarium will return to operation in winter 2024.

 We do!
 Ice skate rental is included in your skating fee, but we have a limited number of each size.
 We recommend bringing an extra pair of socks along in case you need to wear a larger size.
 All sizes listed are adult sizes.
 The sizes and quantities available are: